 Johns Hopkins All Children's Neurosurgery

-The Pediatric Neurosurgery Program at All Children's Hospital Johns Hopkins Medicine is one of the largest in the Southeast and provides comprehensive pediatric neurosurgery care for patients throughout Florida.
+Johns Hopkins All Children's Neurosurgery program is one of the largest in the Southeast and provides comprehensive pediatric neurosurgery care for patients throughout Florida.
 Our inpatient Neuroscience & Surgery Unit has 28 individual patient rooms.
 For enhanced continuity of care and follow-up, we see patients in our main facility and also at Johns Hopkins All Children's Outpatient Care locations in Tampa, Brandon, Lakeland and Ft.
 Myers.